How do I plan a safe event for my community?

 Safety Measures

-Just as you would at your affiliate, be sure to have every competitor complete a waiver before the event begins.
+Just as you would at your Affiliate, be sure to have every competitor complete a waiver before the event begins.
 It’s very important to have these on file and to maintain a record of them throughout the statute of limitations for your state (typically 3-5 years).
 In addition, plan your first aid response.
 Should anyone be injured at the event, it is critical that you have a protocol to address the injury.
 There are some great guidelines for an injury protocol included in this CrossFit Journal article.

 If you have thought about each of these details as you prepare for the excitement of your event, you are certain to provide a safer experience for all involved.